xguse/movingthelamppost/2013/06/14/arthropod_genomics_symposium_2013____notre_dame.rst

     - mosqs need more than one signal to trigger feeding
     - mutants severly impaired in lab but in semi field conditions much LESS impaired

+Brian Lazzaro (Cornell Univ)
+********************************
+*Complexity in the function and evolution of insect immunity*

+- how does diet affect immunity?
+    - it does btw...
+    - ??
+Could it not be that the more sugar you add to the food the more you make it easier for the bacteria? (you feed them more?)
+        - there seems to be some link to genotype
+        - could be that the genetic component is how well the fly converts sugar to less growable substrates
+        - ?? could you use a sugar that the flies can use but is not easy for the bacteria to use?
+        - ?? a bactaeria that doesnt eat glucose?
+    - 4th PC out of 5 deminsions in PCA?
+- how does mating effect immunity?